ryppl/boost-history/committee/concepts/README.txt

   wording/      LaTeX sources for the concepts language wording.

+  stdllib/      LaTeX sources for the concepts library wording.

 The list of all specification issues for the concepts proposals is available at